MohammedHijazi/laravel_massenger/README.md

 ## About Project

-Messenger system that acts like social media apps
+Messenger app that works as popular messaging applications.
+Build with Laravel and Vue.js.